Dfte/Discovery/README.md

     - check for reverse dns (PTR ?)
     - Check CN's in protocoles' certificates (ssh, ftps....)
     - Add FDNS databases lookup
-    - Replace ip2host script with custom implementaiton
+    - Replace ip2host script with custom implementaiton (ON GOING)

  - Configuration file :
     - Add a real configuration file (give possibility to remove github repos, pastes, downloaded files (if there are no warning words in them) merging all existing files